Bisecto/Kobi_test_2/README.md

 Would you like me to update the README with this version?

+## 🧱 How the APi works

+This app uses publicly hosted mock APIs from Mocki.io to simulate real backend interactions during development.
+Instead of relying on a live server, it makes HTTP requests to fixed URLs that return predefined JSON responses, allowing the app to behave as if it's connected to a real backend.
+The current mock endpoints include one for fetching merchant data and another for retrieving a list of transactions.
+This approach helps speed up development, ensures consistent data for testing, and avoids the need for a backend setup in the early stages of the project.

 ## 🧱 Project Structure

 The app follows a **clean architecture** structure to separate responsibilities: